 In 2015, The Independent UK altered the Reading and Leeds line up to only include acts that featured women.
 That’s nine acts in total.

 If you apply the same process to the Body and Soul 2016 line up, you also end up with a lot of empty space.

 The most recent FACTS study by female:pressure surveyed 133 festivals in 34 countries from 2015 to mid-year 2017.
 On average, 14% of the acts were women, 79% were men, and 7% were mixed gender acts.
 The figures show a slight increase in female representation and a slight decrease in male representation, yet at the majority of these festivals women linger under the 15% mark.

 It has been estimated that less than 5% of music producers are women.
 Up until 2016, six women had been nominated for the Producer of the Year, non-classical award in that category’s forty year history at the Grammys, and a woman has yet to win the award.

-From research I conducted for my dissertation, Why are there so few female Music Producers?, within a representative sample of 753 randomly selected covers of Rolling Stone, and Hot Press that feature men and women associated with the music industry, women feature on 60 and 82 of these covers respectively — that’s less than 20% in both publications.
+From research I conducted for my dissertation, Why are there so few female Music Producers?, within a representative sample of 323 randomly selected covers of Magazine A*, and 430 randomly selected covers of Magazine B* that feature men and women associated with the music industry, women feature on 60 and 82 of these covers respectively — that’s less than 20% in both publications.

 In the same research I also looked into the gender make-up of two of Ireland’s major music festivals; the electronic music festival Life, and the mixed genre festival Body and Soul.
 In 2016 and 2017, less than 16% of acts featured women, and women accounted for less than 13% of the performers at Life.
 The figures are a lot better for Body and Soul, where in the same years less than 26% of performers were women, and women featured in about 40% of the acts.
 Some of the data from this research is illustrated below.